 The sun, sunlamps, and tanning booths all give off ultraviolet (UV) radiation.
 Exposure to UV radiation causes early aging of the skin and skin damage that can lead to skin cancer.

-People of all ages should limit the amount of time they spend in the sun, especially between mid-morning and late afternoon, and avoid other sources of UV radiation, such as tanning beds.
+People of all ages and skin tones should limit the amount of time they spend in the sun, especially between mid-morning and late afternoon, and avoid other sources of UV radiation, such as tanning beds.
 It is important to keep in mind that UV radiation is reflected by sand, water, snow, and ice and can go through windshields and windows.
 Even though skin cancer is more common among people with a light skin tone, people of all skin tones can develop skin cancer, including those with dark skin.